 We truly believe that as a small school we ensure all our children are able to make progress academically, morally and socially.

-The rule of law - in our school their are class rules, devised and signed by each class.
-We also have three school rules,
+The Rule of Law - in our school there are class rules, devised and signed by each class.
+We also have three school rules:

 Learn and Care

 Both class and school rules are upheld through our Behaviour Policy

 Individual Liberty - in our school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely, for example through our E-Safety and PSHE lessons.